 "There is … a disconnect between the factors that law firm leaders consider most important in driving growth of their firms and the way those same firms remunerate their partners and their employees”

 Methods of Employee Remuneration and Partner Reward (Armstrong Watson Legal Sector Survey January 2018)

 In some cases, the design of the scheme may even encourage fee-earners to game the system.
 Once a target (say, quarterly recovery) has been hit, the prudent lawyer may be tempted to keep some easily collected fees in reserve towards achieving the next quarter’s target.

 Second, a scheme like this fails to recognise the wider talent community in a modern law firm.
 While fee-earners may retain primacy, other roles – for example, in marketing, finance and IT – are becoming ever more important.
 A scheme targeted solely at fee-earners does nothing to motivate these key people.
 If anything, reinforcing a culture in which non-fee-earners are undervalued pushes them to seek a more congenial working environment elsewhere.

 Finally, an approach to motivation based entirely on money is far too narrow.
 Different individuals want and respond to different things.
 In many cases, other motivational tools can be much more powerful – and less costly.

 “The way you motivate and retain people goes right to the heart of the firm’s culture”

-Kim Carr, Managing Partner, FBC Manby Bowdler
+Kim Carr, partner, FBC Manby Bowdler

 Incentive scheme planning should start by identifying the kind of behaviours and culture that will support your business strategy.
 Rather than direct financial goals, your most important aims might be to foster a spirit of collaboration, encourage fee-earners to delegate, and focus on delivering excellent client service and outcomes.